 Learning how to manage money as a couple is one of the biggest hurdles you’ll face.
-A study by TD Bank found that nearly 40% of couples between the ages of 23 and 38 fight about money at least once a week.
+A study by TD Bank found that nearly 80% of couples disagree about money at least once per month.

-That’s where the Zeta: Couples Finance app comes in.
-It’s a free budgeting tool designed for couples.
+That’s where the Zeta can help!
+It’s a joint bank account designed to keep you on the same page in a more modern way.
 Keep reading this Zeta review to find out if it’s right for you and your partner.

 How Does Zeta Work?